 The vision of the department is to produce graduates with a sound knowledge in chemistry having international recognition and the ability to fulfill chemistry based current needs of the country.
 Our academic programmes provide high quality BSc General and Honours Degrees and challenging learning opportunities in fundamental, advance, practical and applied Chemistry.
 Research facilities are also offered to students who are seeking postgraduate qualifications such as MPhil and PhD Degrees in Chemistry.
 The department is equipped with five elementary (teaching) laboratories with a total capacity of 240 to 300 undergraduates and two advanced laboratories for students reading for BSc Honours Degree and for postgraduate degrees in Chemistry.
-In addition to the above the department has a well-equipped Special equipment room and also a computer room with Internet and E-mail facilities.
-Computer facility is being used for computer assisted learning in Chemistry.
-The department offers several optional course units with an objective to enhance the employment opportunities of graduates of University of Ruhuna.
+In addition to the above the departmenthas a well-equipped equipment room (UV-vis, FTIR, GC, HPLCetc.) and two computer rooms with network facilities and a language laboratory.
+The computer facility is being used for computer-assisted learning in Chemistry.
+The department offers number of optional course units in Level III with an objective to enhance the employment opportunities of Chemistry graduates of University of Ruhuna.